Mattress cover fabrics: which is the best mattress cover?

-A number of retailers will claim that covers are cotton or cashmere, but upon further inspection looking at the breakdown of the fabric, there is only a tiny proportion of these natural fibers in the mix.
-In reality you’re buying a synthetic polyester-based fabric that contains some elements of cotton, cashmere or such.
+A number of retailers will claim that covers are cotton or cashmere, but upon further inspection looking at the breakdown of the fabric, there is only a tiny proportion of these natural fibres in the mix.
+In reality, you’re buying a synthetic polyester-based fabric that contains some elements of cotton, cashmere or such.
 Sometimes this is as low as 4% or 6%.
 Confusing huh?!
 There’s more on upholstery here.

 We think this is a more practical solution than using mattress fabrics to try and remove heat issues.
 You also need to consider that if you are following the correct mattress maintenance and care you will already have a topper, protector and bedding on top of your mattress.